In this section

 2.If the <host> field is not specified in the URI or the localhost host is specified, the 127.0.0.1 host address is substituted.
 In this case by default the connection to MySQL and PostgreSQL databases is established using a local UNIX socket despite that a network connection is specified.

-4.For MySQL, the connection parameter string can only include the following parameters:
+4.For MySQL, the connection parameter string can include only the following parameters:

 Parameter name